Therapy tailor made for you, so you can stop being haunted by traumas from your past, enjoy peace in the moment, and have hope for your future.

-So here’s some of the things we will do together to get you on the right path.
+So here’s some of the things we will do together to get you on the path of healing.

 #1 We move at your pace.
 Therapy is about building our relationship.
 This means building trust, which is earned slowly.
 It will feel scary to open up and share with me but remember that I am here for you.
 What we discuss is private and stays between us.
-I am not judging you and there is nothing you could share with me that would shock me.
+I am not judging you and there is nothing you could share with me that would shock me or make me reject you.

 We will also laugh and smile together.
 You will share your wins and successes and together we will celebrate them because you deserve it.
 I may even say a word wrong or forget a word and together we will laugh at this mistake.
 Remember it’s about feelings a wide range of emotions, this is what makes us human, and this is what allows you to feel connected.